Search API Connector Documentation

 Troubleshooting

 • If your POST request isn't working, a likely cause is a mismatched content type.
-Try adding in a content type into the header as described above, where Key = content-type, and Value = application/json.
+Try explicitly selecting the format from the dropdown format selector, or setting a content-type header.

 • If you need to send an empty request body, enter {}